signed/katas/chronos-clock/UserStories.md

 # Stop time #
 ## Background ##
-Sometimes when day trading and things get busy, Chronos likes to take some extra extra moments to make his decision.
+Sometimes when day trading and things get busy, Chronos likes to take some extra moments to make his decision.
 To avoid others stealing his big trade he likes to stop time, just for little bit ...

 ## Story ##
-We Chronos the righteous command you to add a button to stop time so we can bring order and peace to the world.
+We Chronos the righteous command you to add a way to stop time so we can bring order and peace to the world.

 * A button to stop the time
 * If the button gets pressed a second time, time starts progressing